-The Hood Canal Regional PIC Program Implementation Phase began in 2014.
-Priority shoreline monitoring areas are identified annually based on current data, and the Guidance Group meets quarterly to share information and successes.
-A Pilot Nutrient Study will be conducted investigating new nutrient sources, and an education and behavior change effort focused on shoreline OSS users will be implemented to inform the development of the Hood Canal Regional PIC Program Education and Outreach Plan.
+The Hood Canal Regional PIC Program Implementation Phase took place from 2014-2017.
+Priority shoreline areas were monitored for pollution hotspots, and PIC investigations identified the source and worked with landowners to take corrective action.
+The Guidance Group meets quarterly to share information and successes.
+A Pilot Nutrient Study was conducted to investigate new nutrient sources, and an education and behavior change effort focused on shoreline OSS users to inform the development of the Hood Canal Regional PIC Program Education and Outreach Plan.

 There are no current events for Pollution Identification and Correction - PIC.

-Hood Canal Regional PIC Program Phase 2 Results - Executive Summary
+Hood Canal Regional PIC Program - Phase II Final Report

 For questions about the Hood Canal Regional PIC Program, please contact: